 Principles

 Identifying cations and anions is based on known chemical reactions between the unknown ion and given reactant.
 Sometimes, it may be the lack of a reaction that positively identifies the ion as well.
-All ionic compounds are composed of a cation and an anion, and when a reaction occurs between two different ionic compounds, the cation of one compound is electrostatically attracted to the anion of another, forming a new compound.
+All ionic compounds are composed of a cation and an anion, and when a reaction occurs between two different ionic compounds, the cation of one compound is electrostatically attracted to the anion of another, forming a new ionic compound.
 This type of reaction is known as a metathesis, or double displacement, reaction and is shown below:

 wAB(aq) + xCD(aq) yAD(s) + zCB(aq)